 b) Stunning devices designed specifically to stun or immobilize, including:

 c) Objects with sharp points or sharp edges capable of being used to cause serious injury, including:

 d) Workers’ tools capable of being used either to cause serious injury or to threaten the safety of aircraft, including:

 e) Blunt instruments capable of being used to cause serious injury when used to hit, including:

 f) Explosives and incendiary substances and devices capable of being used to cause serious injury or threatening the safety of aircraft, including:

 g) Liquids, Aerosols & Gels (LAG’s) as specified in the guidance material for security controls of LAG’s.

-Explosive or incendiary substances or devices capable of being used to cause serious injury or threatening the safety of aircraft are prohibited in the hold of an aircraft for safety reasons, including the following (rules granting exemptions under defined circumstances may exist):
+Explosive or incendiary substances or devices capable of being used to cause serious injury or threatening the safety of aircraft are prohibited in the aircraft for safety reasons, including the following (rules granting exemptions under defined circumstances may exist):